 Food and garden waste

-- So, if it's raw, cooked or gone off, we are asking everyone to recycle all of their unwanted food and their garden waste.
-Green bins should be presented for collection on the scheduled bin collection day only.
+- If it's raw, cooked or gone off, we are asking everyone to recycle all of their unwanted food and their garden waste in the green bin

 The information is reviewed daily so may change at short notice.
-Residents should read the Council's coronavirus information and follow us on social media for updates.
+Residents should read the our coronavirus information and follow us on social media for updates.

 What food waste can be recycled?